lorjoh/Code-Quiz/README.md

 # Quiz Code Challenge

-I found this quiet challenge as a result the a few features are not working.
+I found this quite challenging.
+As a result, a few of the features are not working.

 #Issues